All Posts

 This is the distributed systems problem: three servers receiving one write need to agree on the final value before confirming to the client.
 If one crashes mid-write, the others must not contradict each other.

 Consensus algorithms solve this.
-They guarantee:
+They provide two fundamental guarantees:

-• Liveness: the cluster eventually makes progress as long as a majority of nodes are alive
+• Liveness: the cluster eventually makes progress as long as a majority of nodes are alive and can communicate.

 ⚙️ Raft's Three Roles: Follower, Candidate, and Leader